ChristopherALee/Gobble/README.md

 * Code Snippet (wrapping text in " ` "s)
 * Preformatted Snippet (wrapping text in " ``` "'s)
 * Quotes (starting text with ">>>")
+* Video Links - message will provide an embedded video player for users to view within the application (currently only supports YouTube)

 ![Message-Formatting](./readme_images/gobble-message-formatting.png)